inivekin/abosa/abosa.typ

 of lockout-limit volt release
 from fault of dry-joint weaning stress,
-I'm starting modest search for peace to make the old pains meaningless.
+I'm starting modest search for peace to find if old pain's meaningless.
 ```]

 #set page(columns: 1)